 20 percent of the value of gas, which a market participant transporting gas plans to transport over the next reporting period.

+When calculating the amount of the collaterals for the fulfilment of obligations under Paragraphs 33.1.1 and 33.1.2, the average weighted gas price of a daily market in the trading platform (Gas Exchange) at the Lithuanian virtual trading point for the previous reporting period shall be used.

+The minimum amount of the collaterals for the fulfilment of obligations shall be EUR 25 000 (twenty-five thousand).

 A market participant must provide additional security measures for the fulfilment of obligations in the event a minimum amount of the security measures for the fulfilment of obligations determined in accordance with paragraph 33.1 of the Rules increases by 10 percent.